abhi3700/evm-playground/README.md

 function spam(uint i , Coin coin) ;
 ```

-- Avoid multiple spaces before and after the assignment
+- Formatting | Avoid multiple spaces before and after the assignment

 ```
 The way to standardize: